adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/entity-hierarchy-and-limits.md

 > [!NOTE]
 > The maximum number associations between campaigns and negative keyword lists is 50,000 per account.
 For example if you have five negative keyword lists and associate all of them with each of your 10,000 campaigns, then you are not allowed to associate a sixth negative keyword list with any campaign.

-If you specify negative keywords at both levels, both lists will be used in comparison to the user’s query.
+If you specify negative keywords at both levels, both lists will be used in comparison to the user?s query.
 Thus an ad group could effectively have 140,000 negative keywords applied via the sum of the 20,000 negative keywords exclusively set for that ad group, the 20,000 negative keywords exclusively set for the ad group's parent campaign, and the 100,000 negative keywords in lists shared with the ad group's parent campaign.

 For more information about managing negative keywords and negative keyword lists, please see the technical guide about [Negative Keywords](../concepts/negative-keywords.md).